dont0909/graduation_project/README.md

         (1) go straight: the five fingers
-        (2) go left: keep "go straight" pose and tilt to the left large (3) go right: keep "go straight" pose and tilt to the right large (4) stop: Goo
+        (2) go left: keep "go straight" pose and tilt to the left large (3) go right: keep "go straight" pose and tilt to the right large (4) stop: zero

         (6) control robot1: "one"
         (7) control robot2: "two"
         (8) control robot3: "three"

-## 2. control the robot with gestures while looking at the camera
+## 2. Look at the camera and control the robots with gestures

     rqt_image_view

-## 3. launch the robot-following program
+## 3. start the robot-following program

     roslaunch graduation_project project_following.launch

-## 4. launch the  program that displays robots' trajectories in the rviz
+## 4. Start the program that displays the robot's trajectory in rviz

     roslaunch graduation_project project_trajectory.launch

-## 5.finish all of the program:
+## 5.end all programs:

     killall gzserver
     killall gzclient